Korny94/Korny94/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Karl Magnus Leonardo Nøkling, and I'm a Front-End Developer specializing in HTML, CSS, and JavaScript.
-I am currently studying Front-End Development at Noroff, where I have completed 1 out of 2 years.
+My name is Karl Magnus Nøkling, and I'm a Front-End Developer specializing in HTML, CSS, and JavaScript.
+And Frameworks like Bootstrap, Sass & React ( + React Native) I have completed studying Front-End Development at Noroff.

 I have a strong passion for creating innovative solutions that simplify and enhance the digital experience.
-With expertise in HTML, CSS, and JavaScript, I am well-equipped to build modern and engaging websites.
+With my expertise I am well-equipped to build modern and engaging websites and mobile applications.

-As part of my journey, I have developed a website for a company providing high-quality clothing and accessories for infants and kids.
-This experience has honed my skills in creating user-friendly and visually appealing web solutions.

 Problem-solving is my forte, and I am committed to persevering until the finished project meets my own high standards and the specific requirements of my clients.
 I take pride in tackling complex coding scenarios and delivering exceptional results.